 By Maria Kanai

-Another good resource would be attending Atlas’ informational building seminars, which are held monthly.
-The seminars are free and open to the public, and potential clients can learn about the different steps of putting together a budget, having site visits, getting permits and more.
+He also says that Atlas Construction holds building seminars twice a month.
+The seminars are free and open to the public, and you can learn applicable information on different steps you’ll need to take to build or renovate a home, such as putting together a budget, having site visits, getting permits and more.